Anyline/mobile-ocr-documentation-anyline/source/index.md

 ####4.
 Init an AnylineModuleView in your ViewController or Storyboard

-There are module specific options - take a look at the description in the desired [module] (#modules) description.
+There are module specific options - take a look at the description of the desired module to get more detailed information.

 ####5.
 Enjoy scanning and have fun :)

 # Anyline Config

-With the config file the views can be configured in regard of postion and looks of the cutout as well as flash behaviour, feedback on scan, etc.
+With the config file the views can be configured in regard of position and looks of the *cutout* used for scanning as well as the behavior of flash and feedback mechanisms for scanning.
+This section contains a detailed description of the configurable items as well as two distinct ways for each platform to set up and configure the view.

+<a name="itemDescription"> </a>
 ## Item description

 ```json